 - What 10 things should I do to avoid getting an envelope with the return address: “Office of Disciplinary Counsel”?

-For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2018), an up-to-date compendium of Louisiana legal ethics rules, useful citations, and indispensable practical advice.
+For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2019), an easy and comprehensive reference to Louisiana legal ethics rules, cases, and indispensable practical advice.

-- The Louisiana Rules of Professional Conduct, with annotations on the history and adoption of each rule, ABA comments to the corresponding model rule and important Louisiana case law updated through December 2016.
+- The Louisiana Rules of Professional Conduct, with annotations on the history and adoption of each rule, ABA comments to the corresponding model rule, and critical Louisiana case law updated through December 2018.

-- A quick reference to what’s new in the standards of conduct governing lawyers: “2017 Louisiana Legal Ethics Year in Review.”
+- A quick reference to what’s new in the standards of conduct governing Louisiana lawyers: “2018 Louisiana Legal Ethics Year in Review.”

 - Answers to frequently asked legal ethics questions.